john-science/john-science.github.io/_drafts/2022-11-10-good-unit-test.md

 ---
 {% include JB/setup %}

-This is really just about how to design a good test, so the main take-aways will work for any language.
-But in order to have a meaningful discussion, we need working examples, so the tech stack for this talk is: [python]([https://pythongeeks.org/python-unit-testing/](https://github.com/john-science/python_for_scientists/blob/main/classes/17_testing_projects/lecture_17.md)) and [pytest](https://docs.pytest.org/en/7.2.x/how-to/usage.html).
+This post is about how to design a good test, so the main take-aways will work for any language.
+But in order to have a meaningful discussion we need working examples, so the tech stack for this talk is: [python]([https://pythongeeks.org/python-unit-testing/](https://github.com/john-science/python_for_scientists/blob/main/classes/17_testing_projects/lecture_17.md)) and [pytest](https://docs.pytest.org/en/7.2.x/how-to/usage.html).

-Before we start, install `pytest`, `pytest-cov`, and `requests`:
+Before we start, install `pytest` and `pytest-cov` for testing, and `requests` for example code:

 ```bash
 pip install pytest